jesuserro/jei-dark/README.md

 # Edit your files and then...
 vsce package

-# Then you can then install .vsix on any machine you like:
+# Install your changes on your VSCODE IDE
 code --install-extension jei-dark-0.0.1.vsix
 ```